luckasRanarison/tailwind-tools.nvim/README.md

         └── class.scm
 ```

 The `class.scm` file should contain a query used to extract the class values for a given filetype.
-The class value should be captured using `@tailwind` as shown in the follwing example:
+The class value should be captured using `@tailwind`, as shown in the follwing example:

 ```scheme
 ; queries/myfiletype/class.scm